kadena-io/juno/README.md

 * `haskell-stack`: `cabal build` will work as well, but `demo/start.sh` uses `stack exec` explicitly
 * `zeromq-4`: messaging backend (I use zeromq-4.1.3 but any zeromq >= 4.1.3 && < 5 should work)
-* `tmux`: `demo/start.sh` creates a new tmux window and partitions it into multiple panes
+* `tmux`: `demo/start.sh` creates a new tmux window and partitions it into multiple panes.
+NB: if you are using tmux >= 2.1 then you cannot launch the demo from from inside a tmux session (or have other sessions running).
 * `rlwrap`: used in `junoclient.sh` to make things more pleasant

 For those not using stack, please see stack.yaml for non-hackage deps.
 Otherwise: